Pennsylvania casinos rolling out online gambling

 HARRISBURG, Pa.
 (AP) — Pennsylvania is joining the short list of states where online casino-style gambling is available.

-On Monday, state regulators will allow Parx Casino in suburban Philadelphia and Penn National's Hollywood Casino near Hershey to launch online gambling portals to patrons statewide as part of a three-day test.
+State regulators on Monday are allowing Parx Casino in suburban Philadelphia and Penn National's Hollywood Casino near Hershey to launch online gambling portals to patrons statewide as part of a three-day test.

 Nevada, New Jersey and Delaware are the only other states where online casino gambling is legal.